Code of Conduct International Student Higher Education

 6.6

-If the third-country national has not achieved sufficient credit points, the IND will be notified within one month.
-If the institution establishes personal circumstances as in Section 6.5, the institution may decide not to notify the IND.
-The decision not to notify the IND does not apply to students in preparatory education or the premaster.
+If the third-country national does not have achieved sufficient credit points, the IND will be notified of that fact within one month.
+If the institution establishes personal circumstances as described in Section 6.5, the institution may decide not to notify the IND.

 The IND will be informed as soon as the institution establishes that a third-country national has terminated their registration at the institution.